phuong27102000/my_vim_things/README.md

 - Run this `source setup.bash` to setup `~/.vim` and `~/.vimrc`
 - If you have any **internal syntax-setup** folder, it should be moved to `~/.myvimbackup/internal_syntax/`:
   - Example: `~/.myvimbackup/internal_syntax/txt.vim/start/`
+- You can also have your personal vimrc at `~/.myvimbackup/personal.vim`
 - To open vim with NERDTree tab,
   - Add this in your ~/.bashrc: `alias v="vim -c NERDTree"`
   - Or your ~/.cshrc: `alias v "vim -c NERDTree"`